 How Fast Do Tyrosinase Inhibitors Work To Lighten Skin?

 This is why you should plan to use your tyrosinase inhibitor products for 8 weeks before you begin to tell a difference.
 Most people require 16 weeks of a tyrosinase inhibitor treatment before they can see results.

-How To Lighten Skin Fast?
+How To Make Tyrosinase Inhibitors Lighten Skin Faster?

 Here are other tips to help lighten skin faster:

-- Use a low ph Cleanser that is right for your Baumann Skin Type® to speed exfoliation.
-The best cleansers for melasma are discussed here.
+- Use a low pH cleanser that is right for your Baumann Skin Type® to speed exfoliation - the best cleansers for melasma are discussed here

-- Avoid sun completely.
+- Avoid sun completely

 - Avoid heat